erikbejstam/haiku/diary.md

 ... and the container should be up and running and you should be able to conenct to it i think?
 Try at home.
 Windows is super bad and i didn't have the patience to fix everything right now at work.

+### 28/6

+Today it's all about UI.
+I've started by trying to figure out how the actual poem on the home page should be rendered.
+I will have the controller serve a bunch of poems still, but all of them will be hidden except the first one (using Thymeleaf - you can include iterStat which gives iteration data when you're doing a loop, like index).

+So I've solved the above I think.
+I've also centered the poem.
+It used padding to center it, because if I did align-items: center ofc it centered it within the flexbox, but that results in it being slightly below center of the page since the flexbox isn't the entire page.
+This will do for now.

+I will now have to figure out how to display the text in a nicer way, and also make the menu button show its items in a nice way.